keybase/client/go/saltpack/specs/saltpack_signing.md

 # Saltpack Binary Signing Format

+**Changelog**
+- 18 Jan 2015
+  - Double-encode the header, and hash the entire thing into signatures.

 As with the [encryption format](saltpack_encryption.md), we want our signing format to have some properties on top of a standard NaCl signature:
 - Streaming.
 We want to be able to verify a message of any size, without